bpocallaghan/generators/readme.md

 - This will generate a Bar model, BarsController, resources views (in config), create_bars_table migration, BarTableSeeder
 - In the config there is a `resource_views` array, you can specify the views that you want to generate there, just make sure the stub exist.
+- This will also ask you to generate the 'repository - contract pattern' files.

 ### Repository
 ```